 Truck drivers don't want any special attention or even a thank you.
 The drivers I spoke to voiced their concerns and most are annoyed by the smaller vehicles on the road completely risking their safety.
 I asked some truckers what they would like to see change in the industry.

-"Defiantly more laws about texting and driving.
+"Definitely more laws about texting and driving.
 Everyone should have to use a Bluetooth device just like we (truckers) are required to."
-Will M. VT

-The safety pf those who provide a vital lifeline for Americas economy matters and next time you see a trucker, don't forget to thank them.
+The safety of those who provide a vital lifeline for Americas economy matters and next time you see a trucker, don't forget to thank them.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.